kcm2/ab/references/angelbeatshd.rst

 .. [#wis-19] This location, as a shed in the middle of nowhere, seems a good thing to use.
 .. [#wis-20] This would need to be something Chiyo needs to do.
 .. [#wis-21] This would need explaining how students don't have memories of not dying.
+.. [#wis-22] Chiyo could be angry that Yuri repeatedly misleads people with how the world works, and keeping them from moving on for her own gain.